How to Easily Update Furniture Legs

 For me it’s all about the legs.
 Updating a piece of furniture by updating the legs can completely change the whole look of it.

 In my old house, I updated the dining room chairs the same way.
-Updating 8 chairs x 4 legs each was not fun but it was totally worth it.
+Updating 8 chairs x 4 legs each was not fun but it was totally worth it in the end.

 This ottoman I have had for years.
-I came across it one day at Home Sense and I knew I had to have it.
-I was eyeing similar ottomans at RH at the time and of course they were too pricey.
+I came across it one day at Home Sense and I knew I had to have it even though I was eyeing similar ottomans at RH at the time and of course they were too pricey.